 By Barb Thoman, Executive Director

 The Metropolitan Council’s draft 2040 Transportation Policy Plan (draft TPP), wisely calls for greatly expanding transit, bicycling, and walking options across the region and focusing on more compact, pedestrian-friendly development patterns.
 The draft TPP, an update of the plan developed in 2009, is out for public comment through Wednesday, October 1, at 5 p.m.
 TLC urges our members to send comment letters or e-mails to the Met.
-Council, offering their support for this proposed shift.
+Council, offering their support for this proposed shift (see our sample comment letter at the bottom of this post).
 The Council is hearing pretty significant push back from proponents of the spread out, auto-focused, and costly development patterns of the last 50 years.

 Demand for travel in the region is undergoing historic change.
 Young people are driving less and the Baby Boomer generation is starting to retire, both leading to fewer driving trips during peak periods.
 Ridership on transit is growing even as households in the region make fewer daily trips.
 Rates of bicycling are up, evidenced from data in the Met.
 Council’s Travel Behavior Inventory and from TLC’s 2013 Bike/Walk Count Report.
 The Council’s proposed approach in the draft TPP responds to these trends.